 Water and Wastewater rates

 (Effective Jan.
-1, 2020) There were no rate changes in 2021, and 2022.
-No rate change will occur in 2023.
+1, 2024) There were no rate changes in 2021, and 2022 and 2023.

 The water utility is funded solely by the rates and fees it assesses and collects.
 No property tax dollars are used to fund water and wastewater operations.